1DSAG/UI5-Best-Practice/contributing.md

 * Don't worry about encountering problems.
 We are a community and will help you in any case.

+* If you use content from SAP or from other sites, please state this clearly.

 ## Create Content

 Here is the description of how to basically create content for this guide.

 ### Create new folder for a new topic